Britefury/deep-learning-tutorial-pydata/README.md

 #### Download OPTIONAL datasets (not necessary):

-You can also download CIFAR-10 [OPTIONAL]:
+You can also download CIFAR-10 [OPTIONAL, multi-hundred MB download]:

 ```
 fuel-download cifar10
 fuel-convert cifar10
 ```

-and SVHN (the extra argument identifies the type of SVHN we are downloading) [OPTIONAL]:
+and SVHN (the extra argument identifies the type of SVHN we are downloading) [OPTIONAL, ~2GB download]:

 ```
 fuel download svhn 2